AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

  - **Simplicity** In Aviatrix solution, BGP is only deployed between Transit GW and VGW.
 No Spoke VPCs run BGP protocol.
 Simplicity leads to stability.
 Workflow based step by step instructions help you build out a Transit VPC solution in minutes.

-For a fun reading, here is a `blog on the differences. <https://www.aviatrix.com/blog/aviatrix-global-transit-solution-differ-csr-solution/>`_
+For a fun read, here is a `blog on the differences. <https://www.aviatrix.com/blog/aviatrix-global-transit-solution-differ-csr-solution/>`_

 How do I configure a Global Transit Network with Aviatrix solution?
 --------------------------------------------------------------------